Search: 135 results

 But Josiah wouldn't turn around.
 In fact, he put on a disguise so he could fight Neco.
 He wouldn't listen to what God told him through what Neco had to say, and as a result, Josiah came to attack Neco on the Megiddo plain.

-The rest of the events of Josiah’s reign, along with his deeds of faithful love according to what is written in the law of the Lord,
+The rest of the events of Josiah's reign, including the faithful acts he did in obedience to what is written in the law of the Lord

 Verse ConceptsFaithfulness, Examples OfLoyalty